ntogasa/campground_scavenger/README.md

 STEP 3 - Go to the 'Availability' page, paste your campground IDs, enter your reservation dates, and hit submit!

+##### Alternate flow:
+STEP 1 - Assemble your own list of campground IDs by combining results from different zones

+STEP 2 - copy, paste, and submit

 ## Built Using
 - [Django](https://www.djangoproject.com/) (open source Python web framework)